 The immediate families were there, a sincere gesture and sacrifice was made to make this wedding happen.
 Isabel’s dad even mentioned, “maganda na nangyari to simple lang.”I completely agree, I like this new norm.

+The elegance in simplicity, no need to impress, the intimacy of family.
 This will be the new norm for a while but I like this new norm.

 Here’s Isabel and Miguel’s testimonial from their experience with us: